tetrateio/workshop-101/README.md

 The target state infrastucture architecture is comprised of 4 Kubernetes clusters:

-- 2 clusters are deployed in one cloud; each residing in a different region.
+- 2 clusters are deployed into one cloud -- `Cloud A`.
+Each cluster resides in a different region.
 One of these clusters will have a VM onboarded into the mesh.
-- 1 cluster is deployed in a different; residing in a single region.
+- 1 cluster is deployed in a different cloud -- `Cloud B`
 - 1 cluster is deployed to a public cloud and services a Tier 1 Gateway, service as a global load balancer across all clusters and clouds.

 ![Base Diagram](docs/arch.png)